 We can't stress how important it is to back up your device before you download and install a beta version of iOS, or better still, use a secondary device that isn't your main iPhone or iPad to try the beta.
 Not only will that mean you won't lose everything if something goes wrong while the beta is installing, it also means you'll be able to go back to the last version should you find that you don't like the new software after all, or that it's too buggy.

 We talk you through this process here: how to back up an iPhone or iPad.

-On the other hand, getting the iOS beta will give you some serious bragging rights among your Apple-loving friends, and let you decide for yourself whether you like the new features and very broad design ideas.
-(Bear in mind that it'll be polished up a fair bit before the final launch.)
+It's a risky operation, but getting the iOS beta will give you some serious bragging rights among your Apple-loving friends, and let you decide for yourself whether you like the new features, so maybe its a price worth paying...

 How to get the Developer Preview of iOS 11

 Apple gets app developers to try out beta versions of iOS for a few months before it unleashes the final software on the public, and since the launch of iOS 9 it's also allowed the public try a beta.
-These betas are test versions - unfinished versions of iOS with pretty much all the features that will make it into the official build, but probably with a few cosmetic differences… not to mention some glitches and problems that will need to be fixed.
+As we said above, these betas are test versions - unfinished versions of iOS with pretty much all the features that will make it into the official build, but probably with a few cosmetic differences… not to mention some glitches and problems that will need to be fixed.